MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 ## Next steps

-In this section, we've shown how to extend your dApp by displaying the balance of an ERC-20 token like ETH and performing a token transfer.
-By creating a Contract instance with the WalletAccount, you can easily interact with smart contracts, fetch token balances, and execute transactions, enabling more complex functionality in your dApp.
+In this section, we've shown how to extend your dapp by displaying the balance of an ERC-20 token like ETH and performing a token transfer.
+By creating a Contract instance with the WalletAccount, you can easily interact with smart contracts, fetch token balances, and execute transactions, enabling more complex functionality in your dapp.

 ## Additional resources